 I often share the stream with a Great Blue Heron.
 On Sunday there was one right where I started fishing.
 As I worked my way upstream so did he, keeping perhaps 100 yards between us.
 The wound on the fish below appeared to be so fresh that it could have happened just a little before I caught it.
 The stream has a 14" minimum length requirement and the fish was only just over 12" so I didn't keep it.
 Otherwise I would have.

 I spent most of the day fishing the Nissin Zerosums, but I did have a couple Shimotsuke Kosasa rods to try out.
 I've offered the 210 for a few weeks now as kids' rods or micro fishing rods.
 On the Kosasa page, Dan H said the 240 was well balance and fun, and Tom Davis of Teton Tenkara said the 270 was terrible.
 It is strange for two rods that are right next to each other in length to be so different, but I completely agree with both views.

 It almost takes me full circle to the way I fished before I'd met Dr. Ishigaki.
 What I had found worked on the smaller streams I fish was a Hi-Vis line shorter than the rod, a clear extension thinner than the line but thicker than the tippet and then a 6X tippet.
-The RIGS line uses a multicolored line rather than a clear line (which makes it also serve as a depth indicator) but it's the same general concept.
 You want a Hi-Vis line to watch for strikes, but it can be shorter than you probably use now.